PhilipDaniels/my-website/RUNNING.md

 n.b.
 When I first did this I got into a detached HEAD state in the public folder.
 A manual push of HEAD onto the master branch fixed it.

-To run the website locally, do
+To run the website locally, just run the 'serve' script.
+It builds the draft pages as well.

-	$ hugo serve -wD

--D means build draft posts as well.